StanislavKoncebovski/BafgConverter/README.md

 grdc_number = '2416202'
 discharges = ferghana.get_time_series(grdc_number)

-print(discharges) # prints the table of discharges of the Syr Darya river at atation Kal.
+print(discharges) # prints the table of discharges of the Syr Darya river at station Kal.
 ```
+### Create similar objects for other basins:
+1. Download zip file with discharges and gauge description from https://www.bafg.de/GRDC/EN/02_srvcs/21_tmsrs/210_prtl/prtl_node.html
+2. Unpack the zip file into a directory.
+The files are "not pretty", so that Python's ElementTree can have problems with reading them.
+In this case, you will need to prettify the XML manually (I did it in Visual Studio 2019).
+3. If the path to the directory with the files is ``path``:
+   1. Create the gauge list using
+      ````
+      converter = BafgConverter()

+      converter.create_gauge_list(path)
+      ````